 Other euro area national central banks will exchange litas banknotes, free of charge, at the fixed exchange rate from 1 January to 28 February 2015.
 The amount that can be exchanged is limited to €1,000 for any given party/transaction on any one day.

-The European Central Bank (ECB) and Lietuvos bankas are preparing a joint Euro information campaign.
-It includes:
+The European Central Bank (ECB) and Lietuvos bankas have prepared a joint Euro information campaign.
+It included:

-The Partnership Programme provides communication materials to businesses and organisations which would like to pass on information about the euro cash changeover.
+The Partnership Programme provided communication materials to businesses and organisations liked to pass on information about the euro cash changeover.

-Lietuvos bankas and the European Central Bank invite you to join forces with them to spread information about the euro in Lithuania.
-As a “partner”, you will have access to information on the euro that you can pass on to your customers, clients, members and employees.
-This is a good way to ensure that all your stakeholders have accurate and timely information from reliable sources.
+Lietuvos bankas and the European Central Bank invited these businesses and organisations to join forces with them to spread information about the euro in Lithuania.
+As a “partner”, they had access to information on the euro that they could pass on to their customers, clients, members and employees.
+This was a good way to ensure that all the stakeholders had accurate and timely information from reliable sources.

-Details on the conditions of participation can be requested at email@example.com.
+Details on the conditions of participation could be requested at email@example.com.